PhilippaHartley/SKAO-SDC2/README.md

 Source input catalogues

 The pipeline uses catalogue files produced by T-RECS.
 Link?
-The catalogues produced for use during SDC2 can be downloaded from here  https://drive.google.com/drive/folders/1MQ12xhKH1UAD8EK7XjQA5lyBUCTc4jim?usp=sharing For use with these scripts, place the SDC2_catalogues directory inside the directory that contains this repository.
+The catalogues produced for use during SDC2 can be downloaded from [here](https://drive.google.com/drive/folders/1MQ12xhKH1UAD8EK7XjQA5lyBUCTc4jim?usp=sharing).
+For use with these scripts, place the SDC2_catalogues directory inside the directory that contains this repository.

-### Installation

 ### Basic usage

-`python run_SDC2_pipeline.py?
+`python run_SDC2_pipeline.py`

 ### Detailed usage

 How to run the SDC2 simulation pipeline

-An end-to-end pipeline, run_SDC2_pipeline.py, can be used to simulate the data products produced for SDC2.
+An end-to-end pipeline, `run_SDC2_pipeline.py`, can be used to simulate the data products produced for SDC2.

 Four data product versions were produced for SDC2:
 'dev':